-A crater lake in a caldera at the border between Tanzania and Kenya and 52 km from Moshi town, Lake Chala is said to be the deepest inland water body in Africa with a depth of about 3 km.
-Well, there are a lot of fairy tales and rumors about the lake.
-It was measured at a depth of 95 meters, which makes it deeper than famous Lake Victoria.
-Filled and drained by underground streams, the lake ranges in color from deep blue to turquoise and green.
+A crater lake in a caldera at the border between Tanzania and Kenya and 52 km from Moshi town, Lake Chala was measured at a depth of 95 meters, which makes it deeper than famous Lake Victoria.
+Filled and drained by underground waters, the lake ranges in color from deep blue to turquoise and green.
 Take a walk down the 100m deep crater rim to the lake shore and cool your feet at the water's edge among the rocks as you watch the water ripple peacefully through the lake in shimmering delight.

 What to do in Lake Chala

-Day Visiting: 15.000 TSH a day (10.000 for citizen and residents) including use of all facilities except Kayaks.
+Day Visiting: 15.000 TSH a day (10.000 for citizen and residents) including use of all facilities and an accompanied walk, but except Kayaks.
 Kayaking is 10,000 TSH for day guests for one hour.
 (Please note, that there is a governmental fee to the Wildlife Management Association at the barrier on the road before Chala land.
 This money is not available for Lake Chala, but is distributed elsewhere by the state administration.)

 Climate: Chala has a temperate but varied climate.
 It can be very hot in the day time, especially in December to March, but evenings and mornings are cool and nights can be chilly.
 From May to September it can be quite cold, warm clothes are needed in the early morning and evening.

 What to bring: We do advise good walking shoes, and maybe a stick to go down to the lake.
 It is a steep ascent.
 Bring binoculars for birding, sunscreen, hat, appropriate clothes for temperature changes, check 'Taveta weather reports'.
 If you want to have a cold refreshing shower after the hike, please bring a towel.